Gilles-Lucien/Debuggez-une-application-React.JS/README.md

 - Added ids to sections for the navbar buttons anchor to work

 fixer les liens du navbar (ancre à corriger)

+Test added :
+- 4 test for Home
+- 1 test for date helper
+- 1 test for Icon